 As a composer, she has enjoyed multiple commissions from the London Sinfonietta, Mahogany Opera Group, Roman River Festival and Snape Maltings, including her arrangement of a Swahili folk-song that was performed by 100,000 children across the world at once.
 She has conducted her film score for The Patsy; at The BFI Silent Film Festival in 2010, and created three musical/film/art installations works with regular artist collaborator Mel Brimfield, including The Palace That Joan Built, (Art on the Underground / Theatre Royal Stratford East).

-Current projects include: an opera with Kenyan storyteller Ogutu Muraya about decolonising narratives, a musical with playwright Finn Beames about pole dancing in the Cotswolds, and an animated exploration of climate change with leading video designer Will Duke… and as many kids as she can Zoom into her living room.
+Current projects include: a community sight-specific Opera in Lewisham, London, as part of the 2022 Borough of Culture Celebrations with arts charity Music And Theatre For All; an opera with Kenyan storyteller Ogutu Muraya about decolonising narratives, a musical with playwright Finn Beames about pole dancing in the Cotswolds, and an animated exploration of climate change with leading video designer Will Duke… and as many kids as she can Zoom into her living room.